We offer a number of free resources for our projects. Scroll down to see the free resources that we currently have available for:

 Motherhood, Loss and the First World War acknowledges the universality of bereavement as the defining experience of the First World War with a special focus on the impact on mothers — an overlooked aspect of grief from the period.

 Read more about the project on the Motherhood, Loss and the First World War project page.

-Our new Motherhood, Loss and the First World War resource pack is coming soon.
-It includes fascinating and moving case studies, letters between mothers and sons, activities to get involved with and more.
+Our new Motherhood, Loss and the First World War resource pack includes fascinating and moving case studies, letters between mothers and sons, activities to get involved with and more.
 Your group can discover the stories and experiences of mothers who lost their sons and daughters whilst they were serving in the First World War, and respond creatively to them.

-Email firstname.lastname@example.org with your name and address to reserve your free resource pack.
+Email email@example.com with your name and address to receive your free resource pack.

 Remember RAF100 is a First World War commemoration programme which marks the formation of the RAF 100 years ago (on 1 April 1918) as well as commemorating the many air service personnel who lost their lives during the First World War.
 With the project you can discover their stories, remember their contribution, and share your findings with your community.

 A free, creative resource kit for primary school teachers and a free, informative, engaging A1 poster are available.
 The resource kit includes poems on key project themes, lesson/assembly plans, a make-your-own storybook, and simple activities to create a model plane.
 The poster explores RAF stories from the First World War and suggests activities for groups to discover more about the RAF and commemorate First World War RAF personnel buried or commemorated in the UK.

 The Remember RAF100 database is also available.
 The database shows details of over 4000 RAF personnel who died during the First World War and are buried or commemorated in the UK.